 Profile wall PVC culvert and storm sewer pipe consists of pipe with an essentially smooth waterway wall braced circumferentially or spirally with projections or ribs, as shown in Figure 8-2.3.5.
-The pipe may have an open profile, where the ribs are exposed, or the pipe may have a closed profile, where the ribs are enclosed in an outer wall.
+The pipe may have an open profile, where the ribs are enclosed in an outer wall.
 Profile wall PVC culvert and storm sewer pipe must conform to the requirements of AASHTO M 304 or ASTM F794, Series 46.
 This pipe can be used under all state highways, subject to the fill height and diameter limits described in Section 8-11 of this manual and Divisions 7-02.2 of the Standard Specifications.
 The only joint available for profile wall PVC culvert and storm sewer pipe is a watertight joint conforming to the requirements of Division 9-05.12(2) of the Standard Specifications.

-Typical Profile Wall PVC Cross Sections
+Typical Profile Wall PVC Cross Sections Figure 8-2.3.5

-Figure 8-2.3.5